-Collect seed catalogs (if you do not get any of your own, check with local gardeners — they usually have a healthy supply of them — or write to a seed company and ask them to send some to you).
+If you do not get any of your own, check with local gardeners — they usually have a healthy supply of them — or write to a seed company and ask them to send some to you.
 Catalogs can be fun to read and can also lead to creative writing projects and collages.
 Check out our idea for making a writing or art box for the garden.

 Use the garden to inspire non-fiction reading.

 Ask kids to brainstorm questions about their garden and then help them search for answers in garden resource books.
 You can also direct students to read horticultural resources to create a planting guide, to make brochures about garden plants, and to help in planning new garden areas.

 Enhance your edible garden activities by participating in Heifer International’s Read to Feed program.